 Old, wise people say … Curiosity killed the cat.
-But!
-Funnily enough the term curiosity comes from the Latin word “curiosus”, that means to be careful, diligent, or to care.
+Funny enough, the term curiosity comes from the Latin word “curious”, that means to be careful, diligent, or to care.

 The best explanations that I found were the two videos below.
-They might not be exactly about curiosity in connection with the ux, but they give us a deeper understanding into what it is, and how to encourage it in our life/work.
-I always believed we can learn a lot from children…this is one of those case where this is especially true.
+They might not be exactly about curiosity in connection with the UX, but they give us a deeper understanding of what it is, and how to encourage it in our life/work.
+I always believed we can learn a lot from children…this is one of those cases where that is especially true.